silverspectro/Cheatsheets/cheatsheet-Git.md

 git remote -v 	//list all the remote

-git push -u 	//push to the online repo and sets it to default git pull	//pull from the remote
+git push -u 	//push to the online repo and sets it to default git push origin branch	//push on github the branch on the given master/or origin git pull	//pull from the remote

 git clone url.git (optional)nameofthedirectory	//clone a repo